Stormwater Pollution Prevention

 - Clean paint brushes in a sink, not outdoors.

-- Properly dispose of excess paints and other chemicals at the annual Household Chemical Round-up.
-Visit Tri-County Health Department for more information.
+- Properly dispose of excess paints and other chemicals through the Douglas County Health Department's (DCHD) Household Hazardous Waste Program.
+Visit DCHD's Household Waste Management webpage for more information.

-- If you have a few minutes, please read and consider sending the Town any feedback you may have regarding the Town of Parker's Stormwater Management Program Description.
+- If you have a few minutes, please read and consider sending the Town any feedback you may have regarding the Town of Parker's Stormwater Management Program Description (PDF).

-For additional information or questions on stormwater runoff, please contact the Department of Engineering at 303.840.9546.
+For additional information or questions on stormwater runoff, please contact the Department of Engineering/Public Works at 303.840.9546.